Hot peppers are most easily grown from transplants. Grow hot chili peppers in the warmest, frost-free time of the year.

 Water and feeding.
-Keep peppers evenly moist but not wet particularly when blossoms appear and fruit begin to form.
+Keep peppers evenly moist but not wet particularly when blossoms appear and fruit begins to form.
 Soil that goes too dry can result in flower drop.
 Add aged compost to planting beds before planting and again at midseason.
 Water more frequently after the fruit forms.
-Water heavily 4 to 8 hours before harvest to turn hot peppers more mild; withhold watering before harvest to make hot peppers hotter.
+Water heavily 4 to 8 hours before harvest to turn hot peppers milder; withhold watering before harvest to make hot peppers hotter.

 Companion plants.
 Beets, garlic, onions, parsnips, radishes.

 Care.
 Keep planting beds well weeded to avoid competition.
 Peppers are shallow-rooted, so cultivate around peppers with care.
 Mulch to keep soil temperature and moisture even.

 Avoid high nitrogen fertilizers which will create large leafy plants with few or no fruits.
 High temperatures and wind can cause flowers to drop and plants not to set fruit.